lmondada/dphil-thesis/content/02_quantum/02_basics.md

 For our convenience, we can then choose to ignore qubits that are of no importance to us.
-If all we need are `n` qubits, then will limit our considerations to these and pretend none other exist.
+If all we need are `n` qubits, then we will limit our considerations to these and pretend none other exists.
 Pushing further our myopic focus on qubits with a direct utility, we can also adjust the window of qubits of interest as we progress through the computation.
-If for instance a new qubit becomes useful halfway through our program execution, we can enlarge the set of qubits we are keeping track of and refer to this as "creating" a qubit.
+If, for instance, a new qubit becomes useful halfway through our program execution, we can enlarge the set of qubits we are keeping track of and refer to this as "creating" a qubit.
-Conversely, it often happens that qubits become irrelevant, in which case we move them outside of our field of consideration and say that the qubits were discarded.
+Conversely, qubits often become irrelevant, in which case we move them outside our focus and say that the qubits were discarded.

-[^del]: This is indeed true physically: the carriers of quantum information, typically atoms or photons, live forever in the absence of interactions with their environment.
+[^del]: This is true physically: the carriers of quantum information, typically atoms or photons, live forever in the absence of interactions with their environment.
-However we would be seriously deluding ourselves if we believed that the control systems we use to manipulate and keep these particles trapped can do so for any significant amount of time.
+However, we would be seriously deluding ourselves if we believed that the control systems we use to manipulate and keep these particles trapped could do so for any significant amount of time.
-Instead, experimentalists have to constantly come up with creative ways to stop the qubits from escaping or interacting with their surroundings (and destroying themselves in the process).
+Instead, experimentalists have to constantly devise creative ways to prevent the qubits from escaping or interacting with their surroundings (and destroying themselves in the process).

 A final consequence of mutating qubits that we will highlight is that once a gate has been applied, the input states to the gate no longer exist!